Teen In-Person Courses

 RISD Public Safety will respond and contact further emergency services as needed in case of an emergency.

-Note: We do not administer any form of medicine during Youth Program classes or camps, including prescriptions.
+We do not administer, hold or store any form of medicine during classes or camps, including prescriptions.

 RISD is dedicated to the welfare and safety of all persons who participate in college-sponsored events.
-Most of the minors on our campus take part in programs through the RISD Museum, Continuing Education, and Project Open Door; however, there are also opportunities for third parties to run programs with minor participants on our campus.
-Because minors are a particularly vulnerable population, the college takes extra precautions to protect those who participate in activities, programs, and camps on our campus and under the authority and direction of the college at other locations.
-This reporting obligation includes information about suspected abuse, neglect, or inadequate care provided by a parent, guardian, or custodian/caretaker.
-For more information, refer to Protection of Minors in RISD Programs.
+The majority of Minors take part in programs through the RISD Museum, Continuing Education and Project Open Door; however, there are also opportunities for third parties to run programs and camps with Minor participants on campus and under the authority and direction of the college at other locations.
+All staff, faculty, volunteers, student employees, and independent contractors who may interact with Minors on campus are governed by this policy.
+This reporting obligation also extends to information about suspected abuse, neglect, or inadequate care provided by a parent, guardian, or custodian/caretaker.
+Any Responsible Adult who violates this policy will be held accountable, personally and professionally, without exception and regardless of their status at RISD For more information, refer to Protection of Minors and Vulnerable Adults in RISD Programs.

 RISD Public Safety is staffed 24 hours a day and is the office to call for all emergencies.
 From RISD phones, dial ext.
 6666 or, from the outdoor blue emergency phones, pick up the receiver to be connected to Public Safety.
 In an emergency on campus, a call to 401 454-6666 initiates a faster response than a call to 911.
 In an emergency off campus only, dial 911.
 Public Safety’s non-emergency extension is 6376 (from standard phones, 401 454-6376).